 Because people like him read stuff like that?

 This is where a business excels with content creation.
 They say stuff like, we write like this because our audience is millennials struggling to start a business.

-This is where your content writing targets the right people that will buy products or ask for more.
+This is where your content writing targets the right people who will buy products or ask for more.
 That’s when you recommend a product, and the readers check it out.

 It is hard to practice.
-Isn’t the idea to write and publish and follow SEO?
+Isn’t the idea to write, publish, and follow SEO?

 No, it’s not.